-To the washed beads, 50 µl NlaIII digestion solution and 50 µl 2 x B&W (10 mM Tris-HCl, pH 7.5, 1 mM EDTA and 2 M NaCl) were added.
-Suspend the beads and incubated at room temperature for 20 min.
-Place the tube on magnetic stand and remove supernatant after 1 min.
+To the washed beads, 50 µl NlaIII digestion solution and 50 µl 2 x B&W (10 mM Tris-HCl, pH 7.5, 1 mM EDTA, 2 M NaCl) were added.
+The beads were suspended and incubated at room temperature for 20 min.
+The tube was then placed on a magnetic stand, and the supernatant was removed after 1 min.

-The beads were washed with 1x B&W solution for twice as described above, and once washed with TE buffer.
+The beads were washed with 1x B&W solution twice as described above and once washed with TE buffer.
 Finally, the beads were resuspended in 20 µl TE buffer.

 Adapter-2 ligation

-To the suspended beads solution, add 3 µl 10x T4 DNA ligase buffer, 0.5 µl adapter-2 solution, 2.5 µl dH2O and 4 µl T4 DNA ligase (5 u/µl), and mixed.
-Mixed solution was incubated at 16˚C for 2 hrs.
+To the suspended beads solution, 3 µl 10x T4 DNA ligase buffer, 0.5 µl adapter-2 solution, 2.5 µl dH2O and 4 µl T4 DNA ligase (5 u/µl) were added and mixed.
+The mixed solution was incubated at 16˚C for 2 hr.

-After ligation reaction, tube was placed on magnetic stand for 1 min and supernatant was removed.
-Magnetic beads were repeatedly washed with 1x B&W solution for three times and TE buffer for three times as described in the step 7.
-Washed beads were resuspended in 25 µl TE buffer.
+After the ligation reaction, the tube was placed on a magnetic stand for 1 min, and the supernatant was removed.
+The magnetic beads were washed with 1x B&W solution three times and with TE buffer three times as described in step 7.
+The washed beads were resuspended in 25 µl TE buffer.

 PCR amplification of the adapter-ligated fragments

-Adapter-ligated DNA fragments on the magnetic beads were amplified as follows.
-PCR reaction mixture was prepared in a tube by adding 4 µl 5x Phusion HF buffer, 0.4 µl 50 mM MgCl2, 0.8 µl 2 mM dNTP, each 0.2 µl adapter primer (50 pmol/µl; its oligonucleotide sequence was described in the method section of the text), 12.5 µl dH2O, 2 µl magnetic beads suspension with immobilized adapter-ligated DNA, and 0.25 µl Phusion High Hot start DNA polymerase (2 u/µl).
+The adapter-ligated DNA fragments on the magnetic beads were amplified as follows.
+A PCR reaction mixture was prepared in a tube by adding 4 µl 5x Phusion HF buffer, 0.4 µl 50 mM MgCl2, 0.8 µl 2 mM dNTP, 0.2 µl each adapter primer (50 pmol/µl; their oligonucleotide sequences are described in the methods section), 12.5 µl dH2O, 2 µl magnetic bead suspension with immobilized adapter-ligated DNA, and 0.25 µl Phusion High Hot start DNA polymerase (2 u/µl).

-　PCR condition was as follows;
+　The PCR conditions were as follows:

 98°C for 2 min